Common questions about COVID-19 and air conditioning and refrigeration systems

 The WHO recommends increasing air filtration to as high as possible without significantly diminishing design airflow.
 AIRAH strongly advises seeking qualified advice that effective air filters at the recommended performance level have been selected and maintained appropriately.

-The following interview with ASHRAE presidential member William Bahnfleth contains useful information about the effectiveness of filters, UV and other HVAC technologies in controlling COVID-19.
+The following interview with the chair of ASHRAE's Epidemic Task Force, William Bahnfleth, contains useful information about the effectiveness of filters, UV and other HVAC technologies in controlling COVID-19.

 The WHO has also provided specific advice on the use of fans.
 It notes that table or pedestal fans are safe for air circulation among family members living together who are not infected with the virus.
 However, fans should be avoided when people who are not part of the immediate family are visiting, since some people could have the virus despite not having symptoms.
 Air blowing from an infected person directly at another in closed spaces may increase the transmission of the virus from one person to another.